plausible/docs/docs/docusaurus-integration.md

 ---
-title: How to add the script to your Docusaurus documentation site
+title: How to add the script to your Docusaurus site
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';